Child's Play

 Even with the invention of accurate lens-making machinery allowing significantly larger holes in the front of cameras to let the light in faster, photographs were still very slow affairs until the invention of magnesium flash powder.
 However, being in the room with a barely-contained explosion probably also did little to put subjects at their ease.

 Fast forward to the 21st century and there is available a bewildering array of devices for capturing images at high speed - as short as 1/250th of a second is a very common duration for making an image, and four or five exceptionally detailed still images per second are possible.
-Some would argue even more is possible in the moving picture industry!
+Some would argue even more is possible in the moving picture industry.

 The art now is in holding back.